Rinaldo/conditional-array/README.md

     * [`itemIfTrue`] The item returned if `condition` is or returns true.

     * [`itemIfFalse`] The item returned if `condition` is or returns false.
-Defaults to the placeholder value that is removed from the final array.
+Defaults to a placeholder value that is removed from the final array.

 #### Returns